Grades: 5-12

 did, and segregated into “section houses.”

-Within the entertainment industry, the acting career of Anna May Wong
+In the entertainment industry, the acting career of Anna May Wong

 was stymied by the Hays Code.
 Instead of Wong, the lead female role in